GedMullen/2016-2017/rdbms.md

 SELECT * FROM employees LIMIT 10;
 ```
 ## Exercises
 <br>1 .
-Create a file in your sqlexercises folder called wk10.sql and wite a script to create an "employees" database table with the same column names and data types as the employees table in the [MySQL Example Employee Database](https://dev.mysql.com/doc/employee/en/sakila-structure.html).
+Create a file in your sqlexercises folder called wk10.sql and write a script to create an "employees" database table with the same column names and data types as the employees table in the [MySQL Example Employee Database](https://dev.mysql.com/doc/employee/en/sakila-structure.html).
 Don't include any constraints such as primary keys at this stage.
 <br>2 .
 Add insert statements to wk10.sql to add data to your table.
 <br>3 .
-Add select statemets to wk10.sql to check that the data has been inserted correctly.
+Add select statements to wk10.sql to check that the data has been inserted correctly.
 <br>4 .
 Add update and delete statements.
 <br>5 .
 If you manage to complete the tasks above carry on with week 6 an 7 exercises.